BraspagDevelopers/bpdt/README.md

 ### `bpdt ref-secrets`
-Add secret key reference variable to a yaml file.
+Adds a secret key reference variable to a yaml file.
-Tipically a kubernetes Deployment or Pod resource file.
+The file is tipically a kubernetes Deployment or Pod resource file.

 ```bash
 bpdt ref-secrets <file-path> <secret-name>